YetAnotherNerd/whatlastgenre/README.md

 ## Installation
 You'll need Python 2.7.

-Install dependencies with your package manager, on Debian based distros run this as root:
+Install the dependencies with your package manager, on Debian based distros run this as root:

     apt-get install python-mutagen python-requests

-* Alternatively, install dependencies by using python-pip:
+* Alternatively, install the dependencies using python-pip:
 `pip install mutagen requests`
-* Clone the git or download and unzip the [source package] (http://github.com/YetAnotherNerd/whatlastgenre/archive/master.zip)
+* Clone the repository or download and unzip the [source package] (http://github.com/YetAnotherNerd/whatlastgenre/archive/master.zip)
 * Run it without install by using `./whatlastgenre` from the directory you cloned/extracted to
 * Install it by running `python setup.py install` as root in that directory

 ##### Optional Dependencies
-* `rauth` is required for Discogs (disabled by default).
+* `rauth` is required for Discogs support.
 If you want to use Discogs, install `rauth` with pip like above and activate `discogs` in the configuration file (see below).
 * `requests-cache` can additionally cache the raw queries from requests if